ansible-collections/community.dns/docs/docsite/rst/hetzner_guide.rst

 The markuman.hetzner_dns.inventory inventory plugin
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``markuman.hetzner_dns.inventory`` inventory plugin can be replaced by the :ref:`community.dns.hetzner_dns_records inventory plugin <ansible_collections.community.dns.hetzner_dns_records_inventory>`.
+The ``markuman.hetzner_dns.inventory`` inventory plugin can be replaced by the :ansplugin:`community.dns.hetzner_dns_records inventory plugin <community.dns.hetzner_dns_records#inventory>`.
 Besides the plugin name, no change should be necessary.